-- You must yield the left lane.The “Slowpoke Law” went into effect last year and applies to all roads with at least two lanes in each direction.
+- You must yield the left lane.The “Slowpoke Law” went into effect in 2014 and applies to all roads with at least two lanes in each direction.
 It is now unlawful for someone driving in the passing lane to stay in that lane once “such person knows or should reasonably know that he or she is being overtaken … from the rear by a motor vehicle traveling at a higher rate of speed.”
 That means you can be pulled over, even if you are doing the speed limit, if you are doing it in the left lane and fail to yield to someone behind you who is traveling faster.

 - You must move over for police cars, emergency vehicles, wreckers and garbage trucks.Variations of the “Move-Over Law” exist in more than 30 states to address the problem of police, first responders and transportation workers’ being killed during routine traffic stops, crash responses and construction projects.
 The law creates a buffer lane between passing traffic and authorized roadside emergency vehicles displaying flashing yellow, amber, white, red or blue lights.
 In Georgia, any driver who cannot move over due to heavy traffic must slow down to 10 miles per hour below the speed limit and be prepared to stop.
 Starting July 1, 2015, the law was extended to include sanitation trucks.